 Besan Ladoo

-Besan Ladoo is the most popular Indian sweet to make during the festive season.
-You need just a few ingredients such as gram flour, ghee, and sugar to make these amazing melt-in-the-mouth dessert balls.
-Make this decadent sweet with this easy fail-proof recipe!
+Besan Ladoo is one of the most popular Indian sweets during the festive season.
+You need just a few ingredients, such as gram flour, ghee, and sugar, to make these amazing, melt-in-the-mouth dessert balls.
+Make this decadent sweet with this easy, fail-proof recipe!

 Kesar Elaichi Shrikhand